ssmirr/appdev-chapters/pundit.md

 include Pundit
 ```

 Now, we can use the `authorize` method.
+Instead of all this:

 ```ruby
 def show